itzg/easy-add/README.md

 A utility for easily adding a file from a downloaded archive during Docker builds

+## Usage

+Run the binary with `--help` to view the usage documentation.

 ## Example usage within `Dockerfile`

 ```